A new twist on modular links from an old perspective: Introduction

-\begin{remark} The fact that the complement of modular links fibers was shown by Dehornoy in \cite{Dehornoy15}.
-In fact, Dehornoy proved a much more general fact: the complement of every finite collection of periodic orbits of the geodesic flow on the unit tangent bundle of the triangle orbifold $(p,q,\infty)$ fibers \cite[Corollary 1.5]{Dehornoy15}. \end{remark}
+The fact that the complement of modular links fibers was shown by Dehornoy in \cite{Dehornoy15}.
+In fact, Dehornoy proved a much more general fact: the complement of every finite collection of periodic orbits of the geodesic flow on the unit tangent bundle of the triangle orbifold $(p,q,\infty)$ fibers \cite[Corollary 1.5]{Dehornoy15}.

-As a final remark, modular knots considered in \cite{MiguelesPinskyPurcell} are closely related to knots in one of twelve families of Berge knots, namely the family of knots which lie as simple closed curves on the fiber of the trefoil knot complement.
+As a final remark, modular knots, without the trefoil component, considered in \cite{MiguelesPinskyPurcell} are examples of Berge knots, namely the family of knots which lie as simple closed curves on the fiber of the trefoil knot complement.
 Chainlinks have also played an important role in the study of the topology and geometry of these Berge knots.
 In particular, Baker gave a surgery description of Berge knots on the fiber of the trefoil knot using chain links \cite[Proposition 3.1]{Baker08}.
 Using this, he proved that this family of Berge knots contains hyperbolic knots with arbitrary large volume \cite[Theorem 4.1]{Baker08}.
 As a consequence, there is no surgery description for these Berge knots on a single link in $S^3$ \cite{Baker08}.